 Country Music Legend Charlie Daniels Passes Away at 83

-Country music and southern rock legend Charlie Daniels passed away Monday morning from a stoke at the Summit Medical Center in Hermitage, Tennessee, his publicist confirmed.
+Country music and southern rock legend Charlie Daniels passed away Monday morning from a stroke at the Summit Medical Center in Hermitage, Tennessee, his publicist confirmed.
 He was 83.

+He had suffered what was described as a mild stroke in January 2010 and had a heart pacemaker implanted in 2013 but continued to perform.

 Funeral arrangements will be announced in the coming days.

-Note: EDITOR'S NOTE: We encourage readers who wish to comment on our material to do so through our Facebook, Twitter, YouTube, and Instagram accounts.
-As always, we encourage our readers to pray for anyone and everyone in the news, that the fruit of God would grow in all of our lives.
-God bless you and keep you in His truth.